-Oracle provides a Firmware Flash Utility for updating the expander firmware on SPARC and X64 based platforms running Solaris 10 10/08 or later.
-The utility provides a command line interface for installing updated firmware for systems with a SAS expander attached using the mpt(7d) driver.
-A man page is also provided for reference on the firmwareflash utility usage.
-The firmware flash utility is available and bundled with Solaris 11 11/11 and later releases as the fwflash(1M) command.
+Oracle provides a Firmware Flash Utility for updating certain types of firmware on SPARC and X64 based platforms running Solaris 10 10/08 or later.
+A manual page [firmwareflash(1m)] is provided for reference on the firmwareflash utility usage.
+The firmwareflash utility is available and bundled with Solaris 11 11/11 and later releases as the fwflash(1M) command.

-The utility allows customers to upgrade the SAS expander firmware on the following supported systems.
+The utility allows customers to upgrade the SAS expander, certain disk and Infiniband HCA firmware on the following supported systems.

 You can obtain the patches from My Oracle Support.
 Download the patch to /tmp and install on your system.